 Members are advised that in respect of Faywood Drive (and it's junction with Arkwright Road), following on from the initial comments of the Council's Highway Engineer, further discussions have taken place with the applicants agent.
-As a result revised details of highway improvement works including, but not limited to, kerb build outs and traffic regulation markings, have recently been submitted to Officers for review.
-In addition confirmation has been provided that a previously requested Road Safety Audit has been commissioned and is currently being undertaken.
+As a result revised details of highway improvement works including, but not limited to, kerb build outs and traffic regulation markings, together with vehicle swept path tracking, a Road Safety Audit and designers response, have recently been submitted to Officers for review.